codepoet80/webos-catalog-backend/README.md

 ## How?

 Mobile webOS was truly a web-derived platform.
-Based on Linux, and able to run properly compiled Linux binaries, developers could get raw resources access (including GPU) through a PDK (Plug-in Development Kit) but most apps were written in some flavor of Javascript, interacting with a WebKit-based browser.
+Based on Linux, and able to run properly compiled Linux binaries, developers could get raw resource access (including GPU) through a PDK (Plug-in Development Kit) but most apps were written in some flavor of Javascript, interacting with a WebKit-based browser.
 The toolkits were heavily optimized for the devices, and web-based apps usually felt pretty close to native.
 Services could be written using NodeJS and talk to each other through API calls structured to look like web service calls.
 App front-ends were usually written in either the Mojo (pre-tablet) or Enyo (tablet and newer phones) Javascript frameworks.
 Enyo apps can often be run with only minor modification in any WebKit based browser (eg: Safari or Chrome).

 You can learn more about these frameworks at the restored [SDK](http://sdk.webosarchive.com).